-I'm looked after by Nick at Noel Gay Artists for writing, acting, presenting, voiceover etc, and by Sarah Higgins at Mirth Control (07854 468092) for live stand-up, so if you'd like to throw some work my way, please get in touch with Nick for writing etc, Greg for stand-up, or me via the Contact Me link on the left for any live stand-uppery.
+I'm looked after by Nick at Noel Gay Artists for writing, acting, presenting, voiceover etc, and by myself for live stand-up, so if you'd like to throw some work my way, please get in touch with Nick for writing etc, Greg for stand-up, or me via the Contact Me link on the left for any live stand-uppery.

 I'm touring a stand-up show based on the book, and the Gig Guide on the left will tell you where those shows are.
 It's a mix of stand-up, multimedia PowerPoint nonsense, songs, Q&A, and of course the obligatory 'Buy the book and I'll squiggle something inside the front cover if you'd like' subtext.
 I've you'd like to book the touring show for your venue, please do: the Contact page is on the left.
 You can have just me, or a support act too.
 It's a nice evening.
 Most tour dates so far are in churches, but also festivals, pub gigs - anywhere that wants us (and many that don't).
 Get in touch and I'd love to come by.
 Details by clicking on the Churches bit on this page.

 Elsewhere on the internet, I tweet jokes on Twitter, have one of those Facebook pages, I blog seldom (you can see it on the left bar now), and I used to podcast about films on the Movie Banter podcast, or find us on itunes.
 We may do it again one day, when I stop sprouting children and writing things.

 I'm meanwhile spending much of my time writing for sitcoms at the mo.
 Here's what I've been up to lately:

 - Script-editing various TV comedy scripts for BBC.